Woodbury University: Campus

-Woodbury's campus is a 22.4 acre suburban campus at 7500 North Glenoaks Boulevard, which was previously used by Villa Cabrini Academy, an all-girls high school founded by Frances Xavier Cabrini ran by the Missionary Sisters of the Sacred Heart of Jesus.
+Woodbury's campus was a 22.4 acre suburban campus at 7500 North Glenoaks Boulevard, which was previously used by Villa Cabrini Academy, an all-girls high school founded by Frances Xavier Cabrini ran by the Missionary Sisters of the Sacred Heart of Jesus.
 The school moved into the campus in 1987 after acquiring it two years prior.
 Although the campus is located within the boundaries of Los Angeles, the campus is inside the Burbank post office area and has a Burbank mailing address.
 The campus has been used as a filming location for various movies and shows, including The Brothers Sun and The Politician.

-The Burbank campus is served by the Los Angeles Metro Bus via Line 92, which stops in front of the campus.
-The campus is also near the Hollywood Burbank Airport and the Burbank Airport–North station.
+The campus was served by the Los Angeles Metro Bus via Line 92, which stops in front of the campus.
+The campus was also near the Hollywood Burbank Airport and the Burbank Airport–North station.

 Los Angeles Times Library

-The Los Angeles Times Library is within the former chapel of the Villa Cabrini Academy and the chapel's office annex.
+The Los Angeles Times Library was within the former chapel of the Villa Cabrini Academy and the chapel's office annex.
 The library opened in 1987 after a series of renovations planned by two Woodbury alumni, with the library being dedicated to the Los Angeles Times in recognition of a contribution from the Times Mirror Company.